AaronBecker/aaronbecker.github.com/projects.markdown

 projects involving Charm that listing them all here would be tedious, and I've published [a few papers][pubs] on my work as well.

+### [ODE Toolkit][ode]
+ODE Toolkit provides a user-friendly interface to a variety of numerical solvers for systems of ordinary differential equations.
+It aims to make it easy to explore the behavior of these systems and see how the numerical characteristics of different solution techniques affect the computed solution.
+The toolkit has been re-engineered several times over the years, and I'm not sure how much of my code is in it anymore, but it still looks very similar to the application I remember, and it's still a great tool for learning about ODEs.

 [Daydreamer]: https://github.com/AaronBecker/daydreamer
 [ccrl]: http://computerchess.org.uk/ccrl/4040/
 [Chess960]: http://en.wikipedia.org/wiki/Chess960